zeyalt/ParkWhere/README.md

 Using the collected data, I trained a binary classification model using Logistic Regression that predicts, given a specific time I return home, how likely I will find a parking lot nearest to my block.

-If you're interested in how I developed ParkWhere, check out this Medium article.
+If you're interested in more details of how I developed ParkWhere, check out this Medium article.